ZacharyWesterman/paisley/docs/functions.md

 - `glob(...: string) -> array[string]`
   - Convert a glob pattern into a list of strings.
 E.g. `glob("a?*", "b", "c")` or `glob("a?*", ("b", "c"))` -> ("a?b", "a?c").
 - `hex(value: number) -> string`
   - Convert a number to a hexadecimal string.
+This is identical to `to_base(value, 16, 0)`.
 - `join(list: array[any], delim: string) -> string`
   - Join an array into a single string with a delimiter between elements.
 - `lower(text: string) -> string`